milvus-io/milvus/CONTRIBUTING.md

 All submissions will be reviewed as quickly as possible.
 There will be a reviewer to review the codes, and an approver to review everything aside the codes, see [code review](CODE_REVIEW.md) for details.
 If everything is perfect, the reviewer will label `/lgtm`, and the approver will label `/approve`.
-Once the 2 labels are on your PR, and all actions pass, your PR will be merged into base branch automaticaly by our @sre-ci-robot
+Once the 2 labels are on your PR, and all actions pass, your PR will be merged into base branch automatically by our @sre-ci-robot

 ### GitHub workflow